-Type of product/ service Nature and timing of satisfaction of performance obligations, including significant payment terms Revenue recognition policies Sale of steel rebars and balls Customers obtain control of the goods when the goods are delivered to the specified point or dispatched from the Company's warehouse according to sales contracts.
+Type of product/ service Nature and timing of satisfaction of performance obligations, including significant payment terms Revenue recognition policies Sale of steel rebars, balls and billets Customers obtain control of the goods when the goods are delivered to the specified point or dispatched from the Company's warehouse according to sales contracts.
 Invoices are generated at that point in time.
 Invoices are usually payable within two months period.
-Revenue is recognised when the goods are delivered or dispatched from at the specified place by the contract.
+Revenue is recognised when the goods are delivered at or dispatched from the specified place by the contract.
 No discounts, loyalty points or returns are offered for the goods.
-Rendering of transportation services As part of sales of goods, the Company also performs transportation services for goods sold to the customers.
-Revenue is recognised over the time from transfer of control over the goods till completion of the transportation service based on time Invoices are usually payable within two months period. elapsed.
+Rendering of transportation services The Company also performs transportation services for goods sold to the customers.
+Revenue is recognised over the time as the service is performed.
+SEI VICES Invoices are usually payable within two months period.

-Cost of sales 6.
+6. Cost of sales

-'000 AMD 2019
+'000 AMD 2020 2019

-Materials 3,599,173
+Materials 4,627,756 3,599,173

-Depreciation 1,028,914
+Utilities 1,993,936 1,429,863

-Utilities 1,429,863
+Depreciation 1,244,818 1,028,914

-Labour and wages 617,930
+Labour and wages 812,815 617,930

-Other 21,122
+Other 33,050 21,122

-6,697,002
+8,712,375 6,697,002